How to keep yard safe for wildlife

 Wild animals don’t make good pets, they don’t like being pets, and in most states, it’s illegal.

-Destruction of their habitat has forced wildlife to face hard challenges and one of them is finding suitable shelter in an environment of turfgrass, concrete and sparse plantings.
+Destruction of their habitat has forced wildlife to face hard challenges, one of which is finding suitable shelter in an environment of turfgrass, concrete, and sparse plantings.
 Who can blame them for grabbing any reasonable offering?

 Dealing with pests